exchhattu/BiomedicalQASystem-Transformers-TransferLearning-MedQA/README.md

 * Results

-Five experiments were carried randomly to avoid biases on data speration and to build robustness model.
-Furthermore, Monte carlo sampling was used for each experiment to optimize learning rate and epoch.
+Five experiments were carried randomly to avoid biases on data speration and to build a robust model.
+Furthermore, Monte carlo sampling was used for each experiment to optimize learning rate and number of epoch.
 Best model with low loss was kept.
 This model is evaluated with test data and here is summary of result.

 * Validation